-WE HAVE PUT THE FINAL TEXT ON THE WEBSITE and In its 372 pages, it includes:
+WE HAVE PUT THE TEXT FOR VARIOUS CHAPTERS HERE ON THE WEBSITE and In its 372 pages, it includes:

 NOTE THAT the web files include easy links to websites and e-mail addresses.